sync-for-science/imaging/FHIRmodelAndIdentifiers.md

 In order to achieve loose coupling between the EHR model and the FHIR Imaging System, no full URL references are assumed.
 When the URL is known, they should be included.
 When not known, an identifier reference is used.

-The ServiceRequest holds the AccessionNumber as a identifier.
+The ServiceRequest holds the `AccessionNumber` as a identifier.
 When first created this is not available and is added as soon as the RIS provides it.

+The DiagnosticReport refers to the ImagingStudy using the `study` field, the suggestion is to add a identifier using the `StudyInstanceUID` reference to the ImagingStudy.

 Both the DiagnosticReport and ServiceRequest refer to the Patient.
-The Patient holds its MRN as an identifier.
+The Patient holds its `MRN` as an identifier.

 ## Evaluation